 We appreciate residents who recycle as much as they can.
 Residents will have the option to upgrade their recycling cart to the largest size, which is approximately 90 gallons.
 Residents will also have the ability to request an additional recycling cart if needed.
 This extra cart will be provided without an added fee.
 Haulers will begin to gradually deliver larger or additional carts starting in fall 2016.
 Contact Utility Billing at 952-563-8726 to change cart sizes or request an additional container.

-Recycling to be required in commercial buildings starting in 2016
+Recycling in commercial buildings

 In 2014, the Minnesota Legislature expanded recycling requirements to include commercial buildings.
 Owners with commercial buildings in the seven-county metro area – that also generate four cubic yards or more of trash per week – must be recycling at least three materials by January 1, 2016.